 However, there is also consensus that outputs need to be shared as quickly as possible in order to have a direct impact on the progress of the pandemic.
-A balance between achieving perfect outputs and timely sharing is necessary, with the key goal of immediate and open sharing as a driver.
+A balance between achieving 'perfectly' FAIR outputs and timely sharing is necessary, with the key goal of immediate and open sharing as a driver.
 Researchers should be paired with data stewards to facilitate FAIR sharing, and data management should be considered at the start of a study or trial.
-FAIRifying data saves valuable time, as it facilitates a level of trustworthiness in research outputs.